 A time-out may refer to any of the following:

-1. When referring to data communications, time-out refers to a disconnect that occurs because no data is being communicated.
+1. When referring to data communications, a time-out (or timeout) is a disconnection that occurs because of inactivity of data transmission.
 For example, a time-out may happen if a modem is connected to the Internet but has been idle for too long.
 Many ISPs set a time-out to occur if no data is communicated after a set time limit to help keep phone lines available for other users.

 2. A time-out is an error that occurs when a program does not receive a response from the computer, another program, or another computer.
-Depending upon how the program is written, this error may cause the program to quit or an error message.
-For example, when using the ping command to ping another computer if that computer never responds a timeout error is received.
+Depending on how the program is written, this error may cause the program to quit or an error message.
+For example, when using the ping command to ping another computer if that computer never responds a time-out error is received.